What Does a Music Supervisor Do?

 It can be daunting!

-- they select the right music for the project they are working on, trying to match the overall theme and mood of the song with the story, emotions, or actions displayed on the screen
+- Selection – They select the right music for the project they are working on, trying to match the overall theme and mood of the song with the story, emotions, or actions displayed on the screen.

-- they get both mastering and publishing rights cleared
+- Rights – They get both mastering and publishing rights cleared.

-- they negotiate a fee to compensate the copyright holder (the songwriter, the publisher, or any other stakeholder involved).
+- Negotiation – They negotiate a fee to compensate the copyright holder (the songwriter, the publisher, or any other stakeholder involved).

 Before going ahead, what does “clear” mean in this context?
 It simply means “paying” a certain amount to get a synchronization license.
-A sync license, as people in the industry more often refer to, is the key element.
+A sync license, as people in the industry more often refer to it, is the key element.

 Sync licenses are required by law anytime a copyrighted piece of music gets used in synchronization with images.
 Yes, even on YouTube!